RnbWd/ssltest/README.md

 # A demo Node/Express 4 app that gets A+ on the Qualys SSL Labs SSL Server Test

-This app is fairly boring right now, since the authors patched node itself to implement the correct settings.
+I'm using this app to test [letsencrypt](https://github.com/letsencrypt/letsencrypt)

 ## Usage